matrix-org/matrix-spec-proposals/proposals/3999-timestamp-to-event-causal-parameter.md

    `ts` looking backwards before `event_id`

-It essentially acts as a signal to keep progressing from this event regardless of what timestamp shenagins are going on.
+It essentially acts as a signal to keep progressing from this event regardless of what timestamp shenanigans are going on.

 ### Further explanation/example